 A growing number of college students are pulling incredibly long work hours every week.
 In fact, many are working full-time hours to pay for their tuition or provide for their families.
 Online school certainly allows students to work while taking classes and gives them improved flexibility in their already hectic schedules.

 It is vital that students choose online schools that offer flexible courses.
-Programs should ideally allow students to take classes at any time of the day or night and should focus more on major project deadlines rather than on weekly deadlines.
+Programs should ideally allow students to take asynchronous classes at any time of the day or night and should focus more on major project deadlines rather than on weekly deadlines.

-1. Consider Part-Time Versus Full-Time Work
+2. Consider Part-Time Versus Full-Time Work

-While many more online college students are working full time than ever before, this amount of weekly work may still not be ideal for all students.
+While many more online college students are working full-time than ever before, this amount of weekly work may still not be ideal for all students.
 Students taking high-stress classes or classes that require numerous projects or clinical hours, such as nursing or graphic design majors, may prefer to work part-time hours so that they have enough time to study each week.

 3. Communicate with Employers

 Telling employers about current online college classes is about more than just asking them for a new work schedule.
 In some cases, employers may offer to pay for a percentage of the tuition, or they may be able to change job requirements to make work easier with the newly busy schedule.

-3. Practice Smart Time Management Skills
+4. Practice Smart Time Management Skills

 In addition, students should schedule their most challenging classes at the time of day when they feel the most energetic.
 For some, this could mean making time for classes in the morning and opting for afternoon and evening work hours.
 What is most important is to set aside certain hours of the day for specific tasks and to develop a new rhythm for everyday life.

-4. Find a Job That Solidifies Current Classes
+5. Find a Job That Solidifies Current Classes

-5. Maintain a Support System
+6. Maintain a Support System

-6. Take Time Away from Work and Classes
+7. Take Time Away from Work and Classes

-In addition to developing a good support system, individuals must also remember that they are much more than simply employees or students.
+In addition to a good support system, individuals must also remember that they are much more than employees or students.
 They are unique people who have much to offer the world.
 Their own mental and physical health must matter to them if they want to achieve long-term success in life.

-Online schools provide students with hosts of benefits.
+Online schools provide students with a host of benefits.
 They allow individuals to seek higher education that meshes with their goals and, more importantly, with their schedules.
 Prospective students should make no mistake about how time-consuming online classes can be.